CmlLib/CmlLib.Core-wiki/Login-and-Sessions.md

 # MLogin and MSession

-You can get Minecraft sessions by logging in to the Mojang auth server.
-You can also create offline sessions.
 This document describes how to get or create Minecraft sessions using CmlLib.Core.

 The `MLogin` class provides methods to communicate with the Mojang auth server.
-The `MLoginResult` class represents login result. `MLogin` methods return this object.
+The `MLoginResult` class represents login result.
+Methods in `MLogin` class return this object.
 The `MSession` class represents Minecraft session data, containing `Username`, `UUID`, and `AccessToken`.

 You have to set the [MLaunchOption.Session](https://github.com/CmlLib/CmlLib.Core/wiki/MLaunchOption#session) property to an `MSession` instance.